 Formare Program promotes the inclusion of Brazilian youth

-The Voith Brazil Foundation sponsors the Voith Formare program, which annually offers apprenticeships and professional training to low-income teenagers enrolled in public high schools from the Jaraguá neighborhood, where Voith Brazil is located.
-Since 2006, more than 250 students have benefited from this social program that qualifies young people for their first job.
+The Voith Brazil Foundation sponsors the Voith Formare program, which annually offers apprenticeships and professional training to financially disadvantaged teenagers enrolled in public high schools from the Jaraguá neighborhood, where Voith Brazil is located.
+Since 2006, more than 300 students have benefited from this social program that qualifies young people for their first job.

 The program maintains the original mission of the project created by Fundação Iochpe in 1988.
-Carried out together with other companies, the Formare project offers professional qualification and training in an industrial environment to students from Brazilian public schools.
+By working with local companies, the Formare project offers professional qualification and training in an industrial environment to students from Brazilian public schools.

 The program lasts nine months and classes are taught at Voith.
-In 2021, due to the COVID-19 pandemic, the program was conducted remotely (online) through the Teams platform.
+In 2021, due to the COVID-19 pandemic, the program was conducted remotely (online) through Microsoft Teams.
 The benefits offered to participants include medical and dental assistance; life insurance; transportation vouchers; on-site meals; a monthly scholarship; a monthly food staple “basket”; school supplies and a uniform.
 After completing the program, pupils receive a certificate that is recognized by the Brazilian Ministry of Education and are qualified to work as industrial administrative assistants.

-By teaching basic life skills and specific content needed to enter the job market, the Voith Formare program helps transform young people’s lives.
+By teaching basic life skills and specific skills needed to enter the job market, the Voith Formare program helps transform young people’s lives.
 Content from the program is also linked with the company’s day-to-day processes, such as applied mathematics; oral and written communication; the English language; among others.
-One of the program's hallmarks is the engagement of Voith employees, the so-called Volunteer Educators, who volunteer to teach the classes.
+One of the program's hallmarks is the engagement of Voith employees who serve as volunteer educators, and teach the classes.